Prior sample size extensions for assessing prior impact and prior--likelihood discordance: A General Formulation of Prior Sample Size

-Here we present a specific implementation of the general strategy when our data consist of independent and identically distributed observations, $X_1,\dots, X_n$, and hence $I=n$, the sample size.
-As before, we assume that $X_i$ is distributed according to $f(x|\theta)$, with $\pi(\theta)$ being the prior distribution for $\theta$.
-Under this setup, our general strategy can be realized in the following way: \begin{enumerate} \item Choose a baseline prior $\pi_b(\theta),$ henceforth called ``the baseline", that would be used if no real prior information is available.
-For example, $\pi_b$ could be chosen as an ``objective" or reference prior; see \cite{kass:wasserman:1996} and \cite{berger:bernardo:sun:2009}.
-A flexibility of our strategy is the allowance of atypical baselines \citep[e.g.,][]{protassov:etal:2002}. \item Choose $D(\cdot)$ and then construct an estimator of
+Even as a quick-and-not-so-dirty assessment metric, the accuracy of (\ref{eq:key}) will depend on how soon the asymptotic kicks in.
+For data consist of $X_1,\dots, X_n \overset{i.i.d}{\sim} f(x|\theta)$, with $\pi(\theta)$ being the target prior, we can also implement $M(r)$ empirically and numerically, as long as we are willing to perform some non-trivial computation.
+Specifically, \begin{enumerate} \item Choose a baseline prior $\pi_b(\theta),$ such as an objective or reference prior; see \cite{kass:wasserman:1996} and \cite{berger:bernardo:sun:2009}.
+A flexibility of our strategy is the allowance of atypical baselines \citep[e.g.,][]{protassov:etal:2002}. \item Choose $D_{\theta_0}(\cdot)$ and then construct an estimator of